47degrees/sbt-microsites/docs/src/main/tut/docs/build-the-microsite.md

 # Publish the microsite

-From version [`0.5.4`](https://github.com/47deg/sbt-microsites/releases/tag/v0.5.4), you have two options for publishing the site:
+From version [`0.5.4`](https://github.com/47deg/sbt-microsites/releases/tag/v0.5.4), you have two options to publish the site:
  * **sbt-ghpages**: This is the default method.
 It uses the sbt-git plugin and the local ssh keys for pushing the changes.
- * **github4s**: Avoids using local ssh keys, publishing the site with the GitHub web API.
+ * **github4s**: Avoids using local ssh keys, publishing the site through the GitHub HTTP API and [Github4s](https://github.com/47deg/github4s).
 By contrast, you need to specify a token.

 Before publishing, a couple of requirements should be satisfied: